REALSDEALS/REALSDEALS/README.md

 ## 🛠 Skills
 My main languages that I'm familliar with are:
 - HTML/CSS
-- Javascript
+- JavaScript
 - Python
+- BatchFile

 ## More random info!
 👩‍💻 I'm currently working on a MC Server Project

-🧠 I'm currently learning SQL & LUA
+🧠 I'm currently learning LUA

 👯‍♀️ I'm looking to collaborate on OpenPLI